Fall 2025 Wall Decor Trends: Oversized Art Ideas for Living Rooms

 Slimline Wardrobes

-Slim but tall wardrobes are great for small bedrooms.
-Choose ones with sliding doors to avoid using extra space when opening them.
-Inside, use shelf dividers, baskets, or hanging organisers to get the most from the vertical space.
+Choose sliding doors to avoid swing clearance.
+Inside, use shelf dividers, baskets, and hanging organisers to use vertical space.

 Floating Shelves